Irina Mitrea: Education and career

 Mitrea earned a master's degree from the University of Bucharest in 1993, and completed her doctorate in 2000 at the University of Minnesota under the supervision of Carlos Kenig and Mikhail Safonov.
 Her dissertation was Spectral Properties of Elliptic Layer Potentials on Non-Smooth Domains.
-Her publications include over fifty research articles and three books published by Springer‐Verlag, Birkhauser, and DeGruyter.
+Her publications include over fifty research articles and three books published by Springer‐Verlag, Birkhäuser, and De Gruyter.
 After temporary positions at the Institute for Advanced Study and Cornell University, she joined the faculty of the University of Virginia in 2004, and earned tenure there in 2007.
 She also taught at the Worcester Polytechnic Institute before moving to Temple.
 She is the founder of the Girls and Mathematics Program at Temple University, a week-long summer camp in mathematics for middle-school girls.
 She is a member of the National Alliance for Doctoral Studies in the Mathematical Sciences, an organization providing mentorship to "build a national community of students, faculty, and staff who will work together to transform our departments, colleges, and universities into institutions where all students are welcome."